-However, during the 19th century some European porcelain manufacturers were producing high-level replicas of Chinese porcelain, which are difficult to distinguish from the Chinese originals.
-Should we call them fakes?
-No, they don't fall into the category of fakes, because the manufacturers applied their own marks.
-They did not pretend the items were something different, which usually is the main difference between a copy or replica and a fake.
-Please note, however, that in some cases knowledge of genuine Chinese items may be required to make sure what an item really is.
+During the 19th century some European porcelain manufacturers were producing high-level replicas of Chinese porcelain, which are difficult to distinguish from the Chinese originals.
+Should these be considered fakes? -- They do not really fall into the category of fakes because the manufacturers applied their own marks.
+They did not pretend the items were something different, which often is the main difference between a copy or replica and a fake.
+Please note, however, that in some cases knowledge of genuine Chinese items may be required to be sure of the real origin of an item.

-Herend is also known to have made some straight replicas of Chinese
+Herend of Hungary is also known to have made some straight replicas of Chinese

 porcelain, but they were all marked with an impressed mark and can be